Beau Séjour: Bed and Breakfast / Guest House

 their well-being and happiness for as long as they are under your

-also have a holiday cottage in a wing of our
+have a holiday cottage in a wing of our house.

-house.
-Guests in the holiday cottage can benefit
+Guests in the holiday cottage can benefit from

-of cooking for themselves.
-Click here for more
+pleasure of cooking for yourselves.
+Click here for

 On the way to the duck farm Feeding one of our first guests.
 A neighbour’s vines Time to cut the grass